ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 The real-world differences in this approach of index locality vs random data inserts can be quite large.

-UUIDs formats created by this specification are intended to be lexicographically sortable while in the textual representation.
+UUID formats created by this specification are intended to be lexicographically sortable while in the textual representation.

 UUIDs created by this specification are crafted with big-endian byte order